rushmin/ci-tools/README.md

 **NOTE** : If the target branch doesn't exist in the origin, **--no-update** switch should be used.
 This switch tells ci-tools not to pull the target branch from the origin.

-#####3.Merging a pull request on to a local repo which is not a clone of the pull request base. e.g. a fork of the base
+#####3.
+Merging a pull request on to a local repo which is not a clone of the pull request base. e.g. a fork of the base

 ```
 ci-tools merge pr --no-strict-mode https://github.com/john/ci-tools-test/pull/8